aaronjesudas/CustomerListOperations/README.md

 ## Logic used
 ### Transformation Logic
-The given list of customer objects are transformed first to a different data structure as follows A seperate datastructure is defined and used to hold this data (CustomerAccMapping.java)
+The given list of customer objects are transformed first to a different data structure as follows to prep for further processing.
+A seperate datastructure is defined and used to hold this data (CustomerAccMapping.java)
 ```json
 [